clairehanna/NOIM-Prototype/submit/index.md

 <h1>Thanks</h1>

 <p>Your Notice of Intended Marriage has been sent to your Celebrant.
-You will receive an email confirmation shortly.<p>
+You will receive a confirmation email shortly.<p>